 When the security breach is detected by sensors, a signal is sent to the microcontroller.
 This will activate the alarm to notify the user on the danger and on the intruder in the room.
 When the user enters the correct four digit codes into the keypad, the alarm will stop.
-But, when the user does not enter the correct four digit codes into the keypad, the alarm will stop the alarm will still be activated for a period of time before it is automatically stopped by the microcontroller.
+But, when the user does not enter the correct four digit codes into the keypad, the alarm will stop but, when the user does not enter the correct four digit codes into the keypad, the alarm will stop but, when the user does not enter the correct four digit codes into the keypad, the alarm will still be activated for a period of time before it is automatically stopped by the microcontroller.